-- Requires that you show proof of the damages you are claiming.
+- Requires that you show proof of the damages you are claiming, which can be:

-- Compensatory damages (medical costs, lost wages, future prognosis, ability to work, loss of future earning capacity, effects on your lifestyle).
+- compensatory damages (medical costs, lost wages, future prognosis, ability to work, loss of future earning capacity, effects on your lifestyle), and

 - Awards may be higher than benefits paid by workers’ compensation for the same injury.

-- Lawsuits have an unpredictable outcome and take more time to resolve, and you may not win.
+- Lawsuits have an unpredictable outcome, often take considerable time to resolve, and you may not win.

 - An insurance claim filed against a policy held by your employer.

-- Requires proof that you were injured on the job and the injury was connected with the work you were performing (for instance, you are a house painter who fell off a ladder while painting).
+- Requires proof that you were injured on the job and the injury was related to the work you were performing (for instance, you are a house painter who fell off a ladder while painting).

 - If a dispute arises about your claim, the Workers’ Compensation Board in your state determines the benefits to be paid, based on the laws of your state.